Skip to main content

 Does video content directly help AI platforms find my business?

 Not directly.
-AI platforms like ChatGPT, Perplexity, and Google AI Overviews cannot watch video files.
+ChatGPT, Perplexity, and Google AI Overviews cannot watch video files.
 They read the text layers around videos: transcripts, descriptions, titles, and captions.
-Video helps indirectly when it generates readable text content that AI can index and cite.
-A video with no transcript and a vague description contributes almost nothing to AI discovery.
+Video helps indirectly when video generates readable text content the retriever can index and cite.
+A video without a transcript and a vague description contributes almost nothing to AI discovery.
+Want a free read on your video text layer? support@theanswerengine.ai.

 Which video platform do AI search engines prefer?

 YouTube dominates by an enormous margin.
-Research shows YouTube earns over 200 times more AI citations than any other video platform, including Vimeo and Wistia.
-This is because YouTube produces multiple machine-readable text layers that AI platforms can process, while other platforms produce very few.
-If your video is not on YouTube, assume it is invisible to AI search.
+YouTube earns over 200x more AI citations than every other video platform combined, including Vimeo and Wistia.
+The reason is structural: YouTube produces multiple machine-readable text layers, while other platforms produce very few.
+If your video is not on YouTube, assume the video is invisible to AI search.
+Call (213) 444-2229 if you need help migrating an existing library.

 Do YouTube views or subscriber counts affect AI search visibility?

 No. Views, likes, and subscriber counts have near-zero correlation with AI citation frequency.
-AI platforms evaluate structural signals: transcript quality, description depth, chapter markers, and how clearly the content answers a specific question.
-A video with 200 views and an accurate transcript will consistently outperform a video with 200,000 views and no transcript in terms of AI citations.
+AI retrievers evaluate structural signals: transcript quality, description depth, chapter markers, and how clearly the content answers a specific question.
+A video with 200 views and an accurate transcript consistently outperforms a video with 200,000 views and no transcript in AI citation rate.

 Is video content better or worse than blog posts for AI visibility?

 Blog posts consistently outperform standalone video for AI visibility because text is natively crawlable.
-However, video embedded in blog posts with transcripts, structured markup, and topical descriptions can amplify both.
-The most effective approach combines long-form written content with an embedded YouTube video on the same topic.
+Video embedded in blog posts with transcripts, structured markup, and topical descriptions amplifies both.
+The strongest approach combines long-form written content with an embedded YouTube video on the same topic.
 That combination creates multiple corroborating signals that AI platforms reward.
+Book a call to see how this looks for your business.

 Can short-form video like Reels or TikToks help with AI search?

 Rarely.
 Short-form video on Instagram, TikTok, or YouTube Shorts produces very little machine-readable text and sits on platforms AI crawlers cannot fully access.
-These formats are effective for audience growth and brand awareness, but they contribute almost nothing to AI search visibility on their own.
-YouTube Shorts accounts for only 5.7% of all YouTube AI citations despite representing a large share of YouTube viewership.
+Short-form is effective for audience growth and brand awareness, but short-form contributes almost nothing to AI search visibility.
+YouTube Shorts accounts for only 5.7% of all YouTube AI citations despite Shorts representing a large share of YouTube viewership.

 What makes a YouTube video likely to be cited by AI?

-Cited videos share several structural traits: accurate manually uploaded transcripts, descriptions that function as written summaries of the content, chapter timestamps that divide the video into identifiable topics, long-form content in the 8 to 20 minute range, and alignment between the video title and specific search questions.
+Cited videos share several structural traits: accurate manually uploaded transcripts, descriptions that function as written summaries of the content, chapter timestamps that divide the video into identifiable topics, long-form runtime in the 8 to 20 minute range, and alignment between the video title and specific search questions.
 The common thread is structural depth, not production quality or popularity.
+Run a free Blind Spot Scan to see where your channel sits today.

 Should I create video content for AI search or focus on written content?

 For most local businesses, written content should be the foundation.
 Focus first on FAQ pages, service descriptions, and blog content optimized for AI.
 Then use video to reinforce those topics on YouTube.
 Embed videos in blog posts, upload accurate transcripts, and add chapters.
-That integration is what converts video from a brand-building tool into an AI visibility amplifier.
+That integration converts video from a brand-building tool into an AI visibility amplifier.
+Need a tailored allocation plan?
+Book a free 30-minute call.

 Do AI platforms like ChatGPT have access to YouTube video content?